There are several plants you can cultivate in raised bed gardens with the right conditions. Think about the numerous options.

 Strawberries

 Strawberry plants grow abundantly in warm soil with plenty of sunlight.
-And raised bed garden provide it all.
+And raised bed garden provides it all.
 It also protects the plant from menacing pests like slugs that feed on its fruits.

 Other plants include: